-LANG0001 : Introduction to Italian Life and Culture 3 credits 2nd semester only Assessment: Continuous assessment and projects.
+LANG0001 : Introduction to Italian Life and Culture 3 credits Assessment: Continuous assessment and projects.
+2nd semester only Acceptation Commission and projector

 This course will give an outline of Italian civilization and contemporary culture in its manifold aspects, ranging from arts, history, music, Italian customs and traditions in the different regions and cities, to cinema and tourism, food, fashion, environment, education, sport and politics with particular focus on the youth world.
 The teacher will present a variety of subjects making use of videos and authentic materials (music, magazines, advertising, etc.), from which the students will choose topics and discuss them in discussion groups.
 Each group will then present, at the end of the course, a project on a particular subject.
 In case the students should be interested, some basic knowledge of the Italian language will be offered.